 What’s the difference – Mortgage Protection Insurance vs. Mortgage Default Insurance?

-While Mortgage Protection Insurance is optional creditor insurance that can help pay off your remaining mortgage balance or cover your mortgage payments in the event of a sudden illness, disability or loss of life, by law Mortgage Default Insurance is required when homebuyers are putting less than the 20% down payment typically needed to qualify for a conventional mortgage.
+While Mortgage Protection Insurance is optional creditor insurance that can help pay off your remaining mortgage balance or cover your mortgage payments in the event of a sudden illness, disability, job loss, or loss of life, by law Mortgage Default Insurance is required when homebuyers are putting less than the 20% down payment typically needed to qualify for a conventional mortgage.

 Mortgage Protection Insurance can help protect your biggest investment and help ensure your loved ones can continue to enjoy their home because, when all is said and done, there’s no place like home.